 What’s In it for the Artists?

 As traveling musicians, we play in lots of different settings.
 One day it might be a coffee shop, another day a church, the next, a bar.
 House concerts are special.
 We get to play for a listening audience.
 Whether that’s just a few folks or a packed room does not matter.
 It’s an opportunity to share songs with folks who listen.
+Since our songs tell stories, and we expand on the stories between songs, listening audiences are ideal for our kind of music.

 Artists also will sell CDs and any other merchandise they may have to offer.
 It’s a nice way to take home something to remember the evening by, and music to listen to later or give as a gift.